-When the first European settlers stepped foot on Plymouth Rock in 1620, the landscape they encountered must have felt like the epitome of wildness.
-In time, of course, cottages and farmhouses, roads and footpaths would sprout up even there as 'civilization' took root.
-But little could they have guessed, from those fragile early shoots, that the whole wild continent would be tamed in just a few short centuries.
+When European settlers stepped foot on Plymouth Rock in 1620, the landscape they encountered must have felt like the epitome of wilderness compared to their developed homeland.
+In time, of course, cottages and farmhouses, roads and footpaths would sprout up as their colonization took root.
+But little could they have guessed, from those fragile early shoots, that the continent's nature would be tamed in just a few short centuries.

-It may be hard to believe, however, but one of America's earliest settlers is still alive today -- and still bearing fruit after 383 years.
+It may be hard to believe, however, but one of America's earliest settlers is still alive today -- and still bearing fruit after more than 383 years.

 Among the first wave of immigrants to the New World was an English Puritan named John Endicott, who in 1629, arrived to serve as the first governor of the Massachusetts Bay Colony.
 Charged with the task of establishing a welcoming setting for new arrivals upon the untamed land, the Pilgrim leader set about making the area around modern-day Salem as homey as possible.